-Living under a strict budget and finance plan for three to five years is not always easy.
+Living on a strict budget and financial plan for three to five years isn't always easy.
 The key to surviving in a Chapter 13 bankruptcy is to learn and consistently follow these basic tips.
-Do that, and these changes become habits for you, ensuring your successful completion of Chapter 13.
+Do that, and these changes will become habits for you, ensuring your successful completion of Chapter 13.

-The average bankruptcy petition, schedules, and Chapter 13 repayment plan can run to 40 pages or more.
-That is because you have to provide a lot of information about your debts, assets, income, expenses, and financial history.
-If you leave anything out, and it could come back to haunt you later on in the Chapter 13 proceeding -- you may have to file additional papers to complete the paperwork and pay more fees.
-If you leave a creditor out, that debt might not be discharged, you may have to amend your plan, or your case may be dismissed.
-In some cases, leaving out information or making a serious mistake could subject you to criminal penalties.
+The average bankruptcy petition, schedules, and Chapter 13 repayment plan can run up to 40 pages or more.
+On it, you'll have to provide a lot of information about your debts, assets, income, expenses, and financial history.
+If you leave anything out, and it could come back to haunt you later on in the Chapter 13 proceeding.
+For instance, if you leave a creditor out, that debt might not be discharged, you might have to amend your plan, or your case might be dismissed.
+In some cases, leaving out information could subject you to criminal penalties.

 You must also gather, organize, and maintain your financial records, including bank statements, tax returns, and paystubs.
 If you don't have them, make arrangements to obtain them immediately.
 If you have not prepared or filed income tax returns, you must do so before filing bankruptcy.
 Once your personal financial documents are in order, be prepared to supply them to your attorney or the Chapter 13 trustee at a moment's notice.
 Stay in the habit of keeping good financial records throughout the life of your Chapter 13 plan.
 You may need them if you have to make changes to your plan or deal with other issues later on.

-Your Chapter 13 will not work if you do not, or cannot, make your plan payments.
+Your Chapter 13 bankruptcy won't work if you do not, or cannot, make your plan payments.
 Your Chapter 13 plan is based on a two-part calculation: